MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-407-Area-Risk-Protection-Insurance-Regulations/section-407.9.md

 *Premium billing date.* The earliest date upon which you will be billed for insurance coverage based on your acreage report.
 The premium billing date is contained in the actuarial documents.

+*Production record.* A written record that documents your actual production reported on the production report.
+The record must be an acceptable verifiable record or an acceptable farm management record as authorized by FCIC procedures.

-*Production report.* A written record showing your annual production in accordance with section 8.
-The report contains yield information for the current year, including acreage and production.
-This report must be supported by written verifiable records from a warehouseman or buyer of the insured crop, by measurement of farm-stored production, or by other records of production approved by us in accordance with FCIC procedures.
+*Production report.* A written report provided by you showing your annual production in accordance with section 8.
+The report contains yield information for the current year, including planted acreage and production.
+This report must be supported by acceptable production records.

 *Production reporting date.* The date contained in the actuarial documents by which you are required to submit your production report.